+This article is about essential oils and their potential for providing us with natural antibiotics.
 As the world lurches into a crisis of our own making, we are on the verge of medicine reverting to the dark ages – before antibiotics.
 Without these miracle drugs, even basic surgery would barely be possible and a plethora of diseases would wreak such havoc on human populations as we have not seen since the great plague of the 17th Century which may have killed as much as 60% of Europe’s population.

 We find ourselves in this position because of our insanely profligate use of antibiotics globally, which has caused the breeding of highly resistant bacterial strains.
 Whether or not Essential Oils can significantly add to our armory in the fight against disease and resistance remains to be seen, but this excellent article gives us some useful insights.

-Essential Oils Might Be the New Antibiotics
+Essential Oils might be the New natural antibiotics

 Various plant oils have been shown to effectively treat a wide range of common health issues such as nausea and migraines, and a rapidly growing body of research is finding that they are powerful enough to kill human cancer cells of the breast, colon, mouth, skin, and more.